On integral variations for roots of the Laplacian matching polynomial of graphs: Introduction

-We refer to (A) and (B) by saying the {\it Laplacian matching root integral variation} (abbreviated by LMRIV) occurs to $G$ in one place by adding an edge and LMRIV occurs to $G$ in two places, respectively.
-The analogous discussion for the Laplacian eigenvalues of $G$ was considered in serveral literatures.
-For more details, one can refer to \cite{fan}, \cite{S}, \cite{W} and \cite{Wang}.
+In this paper, we study the Laplacian matching root integral variation LMRIV for connected graphs.
+We prove that LMRIV in one place is impossible and LMRIV in two places is also impossible if $\frac{g(G)}{c(G)}> \frac{7}{6}$, where $g(G)$ is the girth of $G$ and $c(G)$ is the dimension of cycle space of $G$.
+We conjecture that LMRIV in two places is impossible for all connected graphs.

-In this paper, we will prove that LMRIV in one place is impossible and LMRIV in two places is also impossible if $\frac{g(G)}{c(G)}> \frac{7}{6}$, where $g(G)$ is the girth of $G$ and $c(G)$ is the dimension of cycle space of $G$.
+Our work is motivated by similar studies done on the eigenvalues of Laplacian matrix.
+So \cite{W} studied this type of roots variation for the Laplacian characteristic polynomial and characterized the graphs where the Laplacian spectral integral variation occurs in one place.
+Kirkland \cite{S} determined all graphs with Laplacian spectral integral variation occurring in two places.
+Another motivation for our work comes from the study of graphs whose matching polynomial has integer roots, see \cite{ACGKGN}.